-- Some breweries are encountering shortages of clean water for brewing.
+- Some breweries have encountered shortages of clean water.

-- In recent years, barley crops have been damaged by heavy rains in Australia and by drought in England.
+- Barley crops have been damaged by heavy rains.

 On a global level, when the staples of everyday life suddenly become unaffordable, the devastating impact can include widespread civil unrest.
 Experts predict that climate change will lead to lower yields of maize and wheat, seriously disrupting the food supply of Africa and Central America.2